fairlearn/fairlearn/docs/user_guide/assessment.rst

 Control features (sometimes called 'conditional' features) enable more detailed fairness insights by providing a further means of splitting the data into subgroups.
-When the data are split into subgroups, control features (if provided) act similarly to sensitive features.
-However, the 'overall' value for the metric is now computed for each subgroup of the control feature(s).
-Similarly, the aggregation functions (such as :func:`MetricFrame.group_max`) are performed for each subgroup in the conditional feature(s), rather than across them (as happens with the sensitive features).

 Control features are useful for cases where there is some expected variation with a feature, so we need to compute disparities while controlling for that feature.
 For example, in a loan scenario we would expect people of differing incomes to